mp3il/bluesnap-ios/README.md

 The `BlueSnapSDK` class holds the main functionality for the SDK.
 In this section, we'll go through each function contained in this class.

 ### initBluesnap
-This is the first function you need to call to initialize your token, fraud prevention, Apple Pay, and more in the SDK.
+This is the first function you need to call to initialize your token, fraud prevention, Apple Pay, and more in the SDK. **Note:** The token expires after 60 minutes or after the transaction is complete (whichever comes first).

 Signature: